• Skip to primary navigation

 2. Fill your kitchen sink, a large bowl, or a tub insert with cold water and ice.

-4. After the allotted time, promptly submerge the vegetable pieces in a cold water bath using the slotted spoon.
+4. After the allotted time, promptly submerge the vegetable pieces in a cold water bath using the slotted spoon or colander.
 Change water frequently or use cold running water or ice water.
 If ice is used, about one pound of ice for each pound of vegetable is needed.
 Cooling vegetables should take the same amount of time as blanching.

 5. Once the blanched vegetables are cooled, remove them from the ice water and place them on a clean kitchen towel to pat dry.
-If you plan to dehydrate the food, remove as much water as possible.
+Remove as much water as possible if you plan to dehydrate the food.
 Leaving extra water on the food will extend the drying time.
 If you plan on freezing, place in single layers on trays, flash freeze, then store in airtight containment for the freezer.

 6. Process the food for drying on dehydrator trays.